Skip to content

 Do you spend tons of time and energy tidying your space?

-Now that I have few objects and furniture, I can more easily spot clutter.
+Since I have few objects and furniture, I can more easily spot clutter.
 The space around objects speak louder, creating an eerie museum-like aura.
+Those home decor magazines and cute Instagrammable offices sure don’t help.

-But, it’s not about how you fold your shirts.
-Nor if your papers stack up neatly.
+Ultimately though, it’s not about how we fold our shirts.
+Nor if our papers stack up neatly.

-If you muster up the courage to leave some dirty dishes, maybe you can go outside and play.
+If we have the courage to leave a few dirty dishes, we can go outside and play!

 Want some free support?